pmercado23/geoip-api/README.md

 run `make delpoy_gcp`

-This do the following steps:
+This will do the following steps:

 1. Create Docker Image at `gcr.io/test-project-245416/geoip-app`
 2. Push docker image up